 This problem is more common in men between the ages of 18 and 25.
 It is also more common in baseball pitchers.

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-Special attention will be given to your shoulders.
-Your doctor will determine your range of motion and try to move the humeral head within the socket.
+It will focus on your shoulder.

-Your shoulder may need to be viewed.
-This can be done with:
+Images of your shoulder may be taken.
+This can be done with x-rays.